The Call for Proposals for ALT’s Annual Conference 2019 is now closed. Please contact us if you require assistance.

 - Is it clearly written (i.e. acronyms are explained, and language appropriate for an international audience and from participants from different sectors)?

 - Does it state what participants will gain from the session and why they should attend?

 - Does it include details of what the session is based on, such as a particular project or initiative or practice?
 Does it critically reflect on this and evaluate it (i.e. state how many learners/staff are involved, what feedback was collected and how transferable your experience/findings/tools are)?

 - If it is a commercial proposal, we ask that it meets all the above criteria and clearly states what products are being demonstrated or discussed and acknowledges the role of the company in the session.

-If you are seeking to increase the impact of your work or looking to disseminate research beyond the conference, we encourage you to make a submission to the Research in learning technology journal.
+If you are seeking to increase the impact of your work or looking to disseminate your work beyond the conference, we encourage you to make a submission to the Research in Learning Technology journal.
 The journal is a Gold Open Access journal and we do not levy any charges to ensure researchers can disseminate new work in learning technology as widely as possible.

-We also invite you to consider entering the new ALT Research Awards which will open for entries in spring, with winners announced at the conference.
+We also invite you to consider entering the ALT Awards which are now open for entries from individuals, teams and research project, with winners announced at the conference.

 Registration for presenters